 - Priests and members of ICOM.

-**** THIS YEAR 2019 ON THE OCCASION OF THE WORKS INSIDE THE CATHEDRAL, THE OPERATION OF THE VISITS COULD BE VERSE SUBSTANTIALLY ALTERED *****
+**** THIS YEAR 2020 WITH REASON FOR WORKS INSIDE THE CATHEDRAL, THE OPERATION OF THE VISITS COULD BE SEEN SUBSTANTIALLY ALTERED *****